-NOTE: APPENDIX I INCLUDES A TABLE LISTING OF ALL FUNDED PROJECTS, AND A LISTING OF THOSE STUDIES WITH PUBLICATIONS.
+► NOTE: APPENDIX I INCLUDES A TABLE LISTING OF ALL FUNDED PROJECTS, AND A LISTING OF THOSE STUDIES WITH PUBLICATIONS.
 APPENDIX II INCLUDES A BIBLIOGRAPHY OF ALL RESEARCH PORTFOLIO PUBLICATIONS (EXCLUDING WTC HEALTH REGISTRY PUBLICATIONS).

-WTC Health Program Research by Study Population and Focus Area

-Of the 77 projects funded to-date, 61 (79%) focus exclusively on responder populations and 16 (21%) include survivor populations.
-SEE FIGURE 3
+WTC Health Program Research by Study Population and Focus Area Of the 103 projects funded to-date, 79 (77%) focus exclusively on responder populations, 18 (17%) include survivor populations, and 6 projects (6%) involve animal and other subjects.
+See Figure 3